danishx99/danishx99/README.md

 ## 🚀 About Me

-- 🎓 Soon-to-be graduate with a degree in BSc Computer Science.
+- 🎓 Recent graduate with a degree in BSc Computer Science.
 - 💻 Experienced in JavaScript, React.js, Node.js, and Agile methodologies
 - 🌍 Based in South Africa